 All shadows that create the volume of objects will remain in place, but all shadows falling on the background will disappear.
 Your ice cream cone will look like it’s levitating.

 This shot with splashes and cherries is actually made from above.
 Technically, it’s still a flat lay.

-Cut some triangles, circles, and squares out of colourful sheets of paper or vinyl.
+Cut some triangles, circles, and squares out of colorful sheets of paper or vinyl.

-Focus on basic geometric forms and limit your range of colours.
-Make sure the colours you picked look good together.
+Focus on basic geometric forms and limit your range of colors.
+Make sure the colors you picked look good together.

-You can use many bold colours, but organise them in a harmonic palette.
+You can use many bold colors, but organize them in a harmonic palette.